sapcc/swift-drive-autopilot/README.md

 1. enumerate all storage drives (using a configurable list of globs)

+2. create an XFS filesystem on devices that do not have a filesystem yet

 2. mount each device below `/run/swift-storage` with a temporary name

 3. examine each device's `swift-id` file, and if it is present and unique, bind-mount it to `/srv/node/$id`

-Planned future extensions include automatic filesystem creation for new drives, and support for data-at-rest encryption using dm-crypt/LUKS.
+Support for data-at-rest encryption using dm-crypt/LUKS is coming soon.

 ## Installation